NRC's Research Integrity Policy

 The President of NRC has overall responsibility for the NRC Research Integrity Policy and has assigned the responsibility of monitoring and supporting its implementation as well as proposing revisions to the policy, when appropriate, to Secretary General of the NRC.

 It is NRC's responsibility to clearly state its requirements in the area of research integrity and to ensure that those requirements are widely disseminated.
-NRC portfolios, branches and programs also have a crucial role to play in the promotion of research integrity and in fostering the discussion of research integrity issues.
+NRC research centres, branches and programs also have a crucial role to play in the promotion of research integrity and in fostering the discussion of research integrity issues.

 3.3 Shared responsibility